farcasterxyz/docs/docs/reference/contracts/id-registry.md

 #### Transfer signature

-To transfer an fid to another account, you must provide an EIP-712 typed signature from the receiving address in the following format:
+To transfer an fid to another account, the caller must provide an EIP-712 typed signature from the receiving address in the following format:

 `Transfer(uint256 fid,address to,uint256 nonce,uint256 deadline)`